A Categorical Semantics for Linear Logical Frameworks: Syntax

 \subsubsection{Some Basic Results}

-As the focus of this paper is the syntax-semantics correspondence, we will only briefly state a few syntactic results.
-For some standard metatheoretic properties for (a system equivalent to) the $\multimap,\Pi,\top,\&$-fragment of our syntax, we refer the reader to \cite{cervesato1996linear}.
-Standard techniques and some small adaptations of the system should be enough to extend the results to all of ILDTT.
+As the focus of this paper is the syntax-semantics correspondence, we will briefly state only a few syntactic results.
+For standard metatheoretic properties of (a system equivalent to) the $\multimap,\Pi,\top,\&$-fragment of our syntax, we refer the reader to \cite{cervesato1996linear}.
+Standard techniques and some small adaptations of the system should suffice to extend the results to all of ILDTT.

-We will only note the consistency of ILDTT both as a type theory (not, for all $\Delta;\Xi\vdash a,a':A$, $\Delta;\Xi\vdash a\equiv a':A$) and as a logic (ILDTT does not prove that every type is inhabited). \begin{theorem}[Consistency] ILDTT with all its type formers is consistent, both as a type theory and as a logic.\end{theorem} \begin{proof}[sketch] This follows from model-theoretic considerations.
-Later, in section \ref{sec:sem}, we shall see that our model theory encompasses that of DTT, for which we have models exhibiting both types of consistency.\end{proof}
+We only record that ILDTT is consistent both as a type theory (that is, not for all $\Delta;\Xi\vdash a,a':A$ do we have $\Delta;\Xi\vdash a\equiv a':A$) and as a logic (ILDTT does not prove that every type is inhabited). \begin{theorem}[Consistency] ILDTT with all its type formers is consistent, both as a type theory and as a logic.\end{theorem} \begin{proof}[sketch] This follows from model-theoretic considerations.
+Later, in Section \ref{sec:sem}, we shall see that our model theory encompasses that of DTT, for which we have models exhibiting both types of consistency.\end{proof}

 To give the reader some intuition for these linear $\Pi$- and $\Sigma$-types, we suggest the following two interpretations.

 \begin{theorem}[$\Pi$ and $\Sigma$ as Dependent $!(-)\multimap(-)$ and $!(-)\otimes(-)$] Suppose we have $!$-types.
 Let $\Delta,x:A;\cdot \vdash B\;\mathrm{type}$, where $x$ is not free in $B$.
 Then, \begin{enumerate} \item $\Pi_{!x:{!A}}B$ is isomorphic to $!A\multimap B$, if we have $\Pi$-types and $\multimap$-types; \item $\Sigma_{!x:{!A}}B$ is isomorphic to $!A\otimes B$, if we have $\Sigma$-types and $\otimes$-types. \end{enumerate} \end{theorem} In particular, we have the following stronger version of a special case. \begin{theorem}[$!$ as $\Sigma I$] Suppose we have $\Sigma$- and $I$-types.
 Let $\Delta;\cdot \vdash A\;\mathrm{type}$.
 Then, $\Sigma_{!x:{!A}}I$ satisfies the rules for $!A$.
 Conversely, if we have $!$- and $I$-types, then $!A$ satisfies the rules for $\Sigma_{!x:{!A}}I$. \end{theorem}